AdaCore/gnatstudio/docs/tutorial/locations.rst

 Locations View
 **************

-From `Call Graph Browser`, select the contextual menu `Goto declaration of View`, this will open the file :file:`stack.ads` at line 32.
-Then from the source editor (file :file:`stack.ads`), select the contextual menu `References->Find all references to View`: this highlights the `Locations` tree which now contains all the references for `View`, grouped by files (:file:`stack.ads` and :file:`stack.adb`).
+Open the file :file:`stack.ads` at line 32.
+Then from the source editor (file :file:`stack.ads`), select the contextual menu `Find All References`: this highlights the `Locations` tree which now contains all the references for `View`, grouped by files (:file:`stack.ads` and :file:`stack.adb`).